Can Public Policy Choices at the State Level Affect Health Care Affordability?

 On outcomes, Wisconsin ranks high compared to other states on overall measures of health care coverage and low-value care.
 The state is ranked the worst – 41 out of 42 – on having private payer prices above the national median.

-Illinois ranks 19th and gets higher marks than Wisconsin for efforts to make out-of-pocket costs affordable, but needs to adopt policies that will reduce low-value health care, and has also not made progress in adopting public polices to curb excess prices.
+Illinois ranks 19th and gets higher marks than Wisconsin for efforts to make out-of-pocket costs affordable, but needs to adopt policies that will reduce low-value health care, and has also not made progress in adopting public policies to curb excess prices.
 Looking at outcomes, the state is about average on out-of-pocket costs and low-value care.

 Iowa, ranked 21st., gets good marks for its efforts to reduce low-value care but also has a long way to go on excess prices.
 They are ranked 13th in the nation on keeping private payer prices below the national median.